-A video shows a motorcyclist evading police by jumping over a train track.
+A video shows a motorcyclist driving past police cars and then jumping over a train track.

 Viral video of a professional motorcyclist’s stunt is frequently shared online with the claim the motorcyclist is an ordinary person “evading” police by jumping over a train track:

 In an effort to evade the police, a motorcyclist jumps train tracks pic.twitter.com/zRMwZ0AjKB

 — The Human Experience (@thehumanxp) September 25, 2019

 The claim is true in the literal sense.
 But the video actually shows a professional motorcycle rider, Colby Raha, performing a planned stunt as police tried to stop him.

 The back story of the stunt seen in this video actually starts in 2004, when motorcyclist Colin Morrison jumped across this same gap.
 Morrison’s stunt, which was featured in the PowerBand Films video “On the Pipe 1,” also featured a moving train: